vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 This is a major readability win for format code.

-### 21.7 `ScanCommit`
+### 21.7 `SessionState`

-`ScanCommit` is a staged scan result tied to one source.
-It fills in default diagnostic ranges, validates the result, and commits to stores.

-This is the line between temporary scanner output and durable session state.

-### 21.8 `AssetStore`

-`AssetStore` owns scanned assets and tracks which source produced them.
-Collection-specific prepared values remain outside the store.

-### 21.9 `CollectionStore`

-`CollectionStore` reconciles desired collections by stable key.
-It preserves collection identity across rescans and marks collections stale when referenced assets are removed.

-It also validates collection references and reports missing or wrong-type assets.
+`SessionState` is the private consistency boundary for accepted scanner output.
+It owns flat vectors of discovered values, the small indexes required for identity and lookup, collection reconciliation, and coordinated source/asset removal.

+It is deliberately not part of the public session API. `Session` handles source bytes, registries, validation, and orchestration; `SessionState` handles durable discovered values as one atomic conceptual state.

-### 21.10 `MatchFactStore` and resolver helpers
+### 21.8 `MatchContext` and resolver helpers

-`MatchFactStore` stores facts.
+`MatchContext` gives collection resolvers a borrowed read-only view of sources, assets, and facts without materializing a `SessionSnapshot`.
 Resolver helpers make those facts readable by format-specific collection resolvers.

 `MatchFactIndex` is especially useful because it combines fact filtering, payload typing, asset lookup, and optional source lookup.

-### 21.11 `SequenceProgram`
+### 21.9 `SequenceProgram`

 `SequenceProgram` records decoded source commands, program profile/configuration, and playback defaults.
 It is the stable parsed form of a sequence.

 Each compiler-cursor command stores its opcode, named source operands, source provenance, decode flow, and ordered executable actions.
 Every action has an automatically assigned executor slot and positional arguments.
 The `AddressIndex` lets the VM resolve runtime control flow by source addresses instead of assuming vector order is execution order.

-### 21.12 `CompilerCursor` and `RecordReader`
+### 21.10 `CompilerCursor` and `RecordReader`

 `RecordReader` is the small imperative checked reader for one source record.
 It owns sequential cursor bounds, exact field ranges, captured field metadata, and truncation diagnostics without introducing a schema language. `CompilerCursor` adds command presentation, source operands, discovery flow, ordered executable actions, and generated typed executor selection.
 Its flow methods supply the corresponding control-flow presentation and target metadata. `CommandSourceMap` performs automatic projection.

 `SequenceDecodeSession` owns the repeated sequence-header, track-pointer, track, and command-annotation lifecycle for ordinary linear formats.
 A format still reads its pointer table explicitly and supplies the track number, pointer range, and decoded start address, keeping ordering, endianness, relocation, and null rules visible. `TrackDecodeScope` owns the corresponding single-track walk and command projection.

-### 21.13 `SequenceDialect`
+### 21.11 `SequenceDialect`

 A source-free dialect connects a `SequenceProgram` to executable driver behavior.
 It packages program/track state factories, a byte-free command executor, timebase, and default behavior. `CompiledCommandDialect` is the compiler-cursor adapter: it is the only layer that sees `std::any`, creates the concrete `Playback`, dispatches every action in order, and combines their `Effects` for the VM.
 Formats normally apply that adapter with `makeCompiledDialect`, rather than naming and assigning its two generic hooks themselves.

 The implementation uses `std::any` only to erase the concrete program and track runtime-state types.
 Program-specific version data is not stored in dialect context; it lives on the immutable program.

-### 21.14 `SequenceVm`
+### 21.12 `SequenceVm`

 `SequenceVm` is the shared interpreter for parsed sequences.
 Source-free dialects run through a global `(tick, stable track order)` scheduler with one program state and per-track runtimes.
 The VM handles command limits, loops, calls, returns, repeats, diagnostics, and event emission.
 Recurrence keys include command, call stack, and repeat-counter state; the command limit is only a contextual emergency guard.

-### 21.15 `PerformanceModel`
+### 21.13 `PerformanceModel`

 `PerformanceModel` is the neutral musical output from the VM.
 Its events keep source command and source annotation IDs, so output can be traced back to source bytes. `StereoBalancePerformanceEvent` stores source-engine left/right gains without MIDI quantization.

 This model is the main bridge to future non-MIDI sequence outputs.

-### 21.16 `SynthModel`
+### 21.14 `SynthModel`

 `SynthModel` contains the durable neutral values. `SampleCollectionBuilder` and `InstrumentSetBuilder` are temporary authoring helpers around those values; they do not add a draft model or a combined synth lifecycle.
 Exceptional collection-specific values may be prepared transiently for export, but never enter the asset store.